Hovenring bicycle bridge Eindhoven

-Senior designer and project leader Adriaan Kok is one of the designers of the Hovenring.
-In this interview by Diane Daniels, he tells us all about the challenges involved.
+Senior designer and project leader Adriaan Kok (1973-2024) was one of the designers of the Hovenring.
+In this interview by Diane Daniels, he told her all about the challenges involved.

 What was the goal of the Hovenring and how did you address it?